Anasskhalfat/MIPS_PROCESSOR/README.md

 3. **Register File**: The Register File faced a constraint where it couldn't read and write simultaneously.
 To overcome this challenge, we adapted the design from registers to latches by modifying the clock condition from `rising_edge(Clock)` to `(Clock = '0')`.

+4. **multiplexer**: refused to work with a process statement, they give undefined outputs when implimented using a behavioral implimentation, however after changing the MUXs to a datapath implimentation everything worked as expected, we have yet to figure out what caused this. specially since it worked fine during the testing phase in Quartus university waveform functional simulation.